Guidance on reporting lifecycle events

 3 Introduction to Table 1 and Table 2 lifecycle reporting

 Each REMIT reportable transaction should have a valid and active record (i.e. successful reported record) in the ARIS data base with the Action type N for ‘New’ as the first reported event in the sequence of the particular transaction events.

 If any reportable change of the initially reported transaction happens, it represents a subsequent lifecycle event of that transaction and it is essential to bear in mind that the record which was previously sent has to be appropriately “recognized” and “complemented” with information by submitting a record reflecting a complete updated information (within this document such records are referred to as “corresponding records”).
 The Agency’s REMIT Information System Data Validation Document contains a description of the data validation rules used by ACER to ensure the basic validation of the reported transactions and their lifecycle events.
 Herein the intention is to summarize the fundamental rules and key data fields important for the lifecycle reporting.

-In general, to be able to report the lifecycle event of a previously reported transaction, the abovementioned relevant data fields (the key) should exactly match in the corresponding records (i.e. the content in the original record and the one intended to report the next lifecycle event should be the same) and it is not allowed to update (modify) these fields as lifecycle event
+In general, to be able to report the lifecycle event of a previously reported transaction, the abovementioned relevant data fields (the key), except Data Field Action Type, should exactly match in the corresponding records (i.e. the content in the original record and the one intended to report the next lifecycle event should be the same) and it is not allowed to update (modify) these fields as lifecycle event

-The possible Action types for lifecycle events reportable under Field No (58) for REMIT Table 1 and Field No (45) for REMIT Table 2 transactions are:
+The possible Action types for lifecycle events reportable under Data Field (58) for REMIT Table 1 and Data Field (45) for REMIT Table 2 transactions are:

 a) Action type N (new) should be used to report any new transaction;